*These pages only apply to students admitted before 2017*

-The Graduate Division of Religious Studies offers MA and PhD degrees in religious and theological studies.
+The Graduate Division of Religious Studies offers MA and PhD degrees in religious studies.
 When applying for admission to the program, graduate students will choose an area of specialization within one of four tracks:

 - Track I. Texts and Traditions